Former Mass. state police union president, lobbyist facing federal fraud charges

 Pullman, who was a state trooper from 1987 to at least 2018, was union president from 2012 until his resignation on Sept.
 28, 2018.
 Lynch’s lobbying firm represented the state police union during the same period, in exchange for monthly retainer payments.

-From at least 2012 until when Pullman resigned as union president last year, Pullman, Lynch and others were involved in a conspiracy to defraud union members and "the Commonwealth of Massachusetts of their right to honest services from Pullman through fraud and deceit," according to a statement released Wednesday morning by the Department of Justice.
+From at least 2012 until Pullman resigned, Pullman, Lynch and others were involved in a conspiracy to defraud union members and "the Commonwealth of Massachusetts of their right to honest services from Pullman through fraud and deceit," according to a statement released Wednesday morning by the Department of Justice.

 "This included illegal bribes and kickbacks that Pullman received from Lynch and her firm.
 Pullman, Lynch and others were also allegedly involved in a scheme to defraud two different companies that sought to do business with the Commonwealth," the statement reads.